Henry Hagg Lake Bass Fishing

 Corn, cheese fromage, nightcrawler, salmon egg and the ever-present rainbow and chartreuse colors all catch plenty of fish.
-The Captain America version seems to work well later in the season.
+The red, white and blue (Captain America) version seems to work well later in the season.

-Other really popular baits in recent years have been Berkley Power Eggs, YUM paste in the trout krill scent and Pautzke’s Green Label Balls O’ Fire salmon eggs.
+Other really popular baits here have included Berkley Power Eggs, YUM paste in the trout krill scent and Pautzke’s Green Label Balls O’ Fire salmon eggs.

 Finally, a favorite of some Hagg Lake still-fishing regulars is known locally as the “Fisherman’s Delight,” created by threading a plain white marshmallow to the top of the shank of your hook for buoyancy, followed by a single Pautzke’s egg and finished off with a small chunk of nightcrawler on the tip.

 Most bait can be fished just off the bottom, using a sliding sinker above a swivel.
 Tie on 36 inches of leader, using 6- to 8-pound test early in the season, when the brood trout are most numerous.

 For soft baits, use size 12 or 14 dough hooks (treble hooks with a spring on the shank to better hold bait) or a plain treble hook in size 14 or 16.

 Trollers also do well at Hagg, and this approach at times will out-perform still-fishing, especially from June through September when many of the fish are tougher to reach from shore.

-You can troll these lures by themselves, but many anglers pull them on 36 inches of leader behind a set of Ford Fender flashers.
+You can troll these lures by themselves when the fish are near the surface but many anglers pull them on 36 inches of leader behind a set of Ford Fender flashers.
 Try a piece of nightcrawler or a couple kernels of white shoepeg corn on the hook.

-Early in the season, troll lures near the top, with little or no weight.
+During cool weather, try trolling lures near the top, with little or no weight.

-When it’s sunny and hot out, especially from August through October, concentrate your trolling in the deeper areas of the lake closer to the dam and in the creek channel running up near the center of the reservoir.
+When it’s sunny and hot out, especially from August into early October, concentrate your trolling in the deeper areas of the lake closer to the dam and in the creek channel running up near the center of the reservoir.